Arachnura higginsi

 These comparisons are clues, not a confirmed species ID.
 Use several features together: body shape, size, location, web type and behaviour.

-- Leaf-curling spiderMay overlap because of same region, similar size, similar colour.
+- Banded garden spiderMay overlap because of same region, similar size, similar colour.
 For this spider, check: Check for the tail-shaped abdomen and a web rather than a ground burrow or indoor wandering behaviour.
-For the other possibility, check: Look for a suspended curled leaf, often with the spider retreating inside.
+For the other possibility, check: Check for a neat orb web, banded abdomen and garden or grassland setting.
+Compare with St Andrew's cross spiders and other orb-weavers if the body markings are not clear.

-- Long-jawed orb-weaverMay overlap because of same region, similar size, similar colour.
+- Two-spined spiderMay overlap because of same region, similar size, similar colour.
 For this spider, check: Check for the tail-shaped abdomen and a web rather than a ground burrow or indoor wandering behaviour.
-For the other possibility, check: Check for an elongated body and stretched posture.
+For the other possibility, check: Check the underside of nearby leaves and look for two pale spines on the abdomen if it is an adult female.
+Compare with jewel spiders and other small orb-weavers.

 Common comparisons